Vernon Prichard: U.S. Military Academy

 On the train trip back to West Point after the 1913 Navy game, the football team elected Prichard as the captain of the 1914 football team.
 A newspaper report announcing his election noted:

 The football squad elected its next year's captain on the train trip home.
 They chose Cadet Vernon E. Prichard of the second class as their leader.
 Cadet Prichard has played quarterback on the team for two seasons and got in every game except one on the army's schedule this season.
 His brilliant forward passing, spectacular open field running and excellent generalship have made him one of the season's leading quarterbacks. ...
 His election was unanimous.
 He is a color sergeant in the cadet battalion and popular with his teammates and fellow cadets.

 In 1914, Prichard led Army to an undefeated 9-0 season.
 In the final game of the season, Army defeated Navy, 20-0, as Prichard finished his college football career by throwing passes to Merrilat and Bob Neyland, who later became the football coach at the University of Tennessee.
 At the end of the season, Prichard was selected as a first-team All-American quarterback.

 At West Point, Prichard was known to his fellow cadets by the nicknames "Prich" and "Nigger".
 A profile of Prichard in a West Point yearbook noted:

 It's hard to tell the truth about Prich for no one knows just what it is.
 Some move him right up beside St. Peter and hand him a 'New Model Harp' with printed directions for playing, while others give him a dog's name and call him Nigger.
 But wherever you rank him, it's a safe bet that he'll feel right at home.
 He'll borrow his Satanic Majesty's opera cloak for the first night or slap the old Saint on the back and ask him for Bull and papers."

 Military career

 Early years

 Captain V. E. Prichard when he was serving as an aide-de-camp to Major General Omar Bundy, France, April 1918.

 Major General Omar Bundy (center), commanding the 2nd Division, Captain V. E. Prichard, Bundy's aide-de-camp, and other members of the division staff, pictured here at Chaumont-en-Vexin, France, May 28, 1918.

-Upon graduating from the Academy in June 1915, Prichard received the rank of second lieutenant and was assigned to the 1st Infantry Regiment.
+Upon graduating, 134th in his class of 164, from the Academy in June 1915, Prichard received the rank of second lieutenant and was assigned to the 1st Infantry Regiment.
 He served at Eagle Pass, Texas, from September 1915 to April 1916 and participated in the Pancho Villa Expedition into Mexico from April to August 1916.
 While serving in Mexico, Prichard was promoted to the rank of first lieutenant.
 Prichard returned to West Point for temporary duty during the fall of 1916 but returned to Mexico from December through February 1917.